deimonn/void-guides/1-installation/10-download-install-and-first-boot.md

 ### Updating the system

 The first step to take is to update the whole system.
-You may need to invoke `xbps-install` multiple times for this, depending on how up-to-date your image was:
+The following two commands ought to do the trick:

 ```Shell
 sudo xbps-install -Su xbps
 sudo xbps-install -Su
 ```

+This will ensure `xbps` is up-to-date first, before updating the rest of the system.

 ### Ensuring `date` is correct